Blueprint-Based Study Plan and Readiness

 5Oncology nursing practice and safetyMixed practice set

-7Psychosocial care plus weak domainsRemediation by error type
+7Psychosocial care plus weakest domainsRemediation by error type

-8Full timed review and logisticsPSI, ATT, pacing, final notes
+8Full timed cumulative review and logisticsPSI, ATT, pacing, final notes

-If the ATT has already been issued, compress the plan around the 90-day window.
-If the ATT has not been issued, use the pre-application period for slower content review and documentation cleanup.
-Either way, avoid scheduling the exam before you know when you can complete at least one timed cumulative practice block.
+If the ATT is already issued, compress the plan into its window.
+If not, use the pre-application period for slower content review and documentation cleanup.
+Either way, do not schedule the exam before you can fit at least one timed cumulative block.

 Readiness checklist

-A candidate is closer to ready when all of the following are true:
+You are approaching ready when all of these are true:

-• The 2,000 adult oncology nursing practice hours within the prior 4 years have been calculated.
+• 2,000 adult oncology hours within the prior 4 years are calculated and documented.

-• The 10 oncology contact hours or oncology elective within the prior 3 years have been documented.
+• 10 oncology contact hours or an oncology elective within the prior 3 years are on file.

-• The candidate knows the passing standard is a scaled score of 55 on a 25-75 scale.
+• You know the passing standard is a scaled score of 55 on a 25-75 scale.

-• The candidate can study and answer using generic drug names only.
+• You study and answer using generic drug names only.

-• The PSI test appointment and ATT timeline are understood.
+• Your PSI appointment and ATT timeline are understood.

 Use missed questions as data

-A missed question is only useful if it changes the next study action.
-After every practice set, log the domain, topic, and reason for the miss.
-For example, a miss on febrile neutropenia may be an emergency recognition gap, an intervention-priority gap, or a reading error if the stem asked for the first action.
-Each error type leads to different remediation.
+A miss only helps if it changes your next action.
+Log domain, topic, and reason.
+A missed febrile-neutropenia item could be an emergency-recognition gap, an intervention-priority gap, or a reading error if the stem asked for the first action — each leads to different remediation.

 DomainTopicError typeFix

-Practice scores matter, but they are not the whole readiness picture.
-Because the real exam uses a scaled score and includes pretest items, candidates should avoid treating a single practice percentage as destiny.
-Better signs include stable performance across domains, fewer repeated errors, improved pacing, and confidence with generic names and adult oncology nursing priorities.
+Because the real exam uses a scaled score and embeds pretest items, no single practice percentage is destiny.
+Stronger signals are stable performance across all six domains, declining repeat errors, improved pacing, and fluency with generic names and adult oncology priorities.

-Finally, remember that OCN certification is valid for 4 years.
-Passing the exam is the immediate goal, but certification also places the nurse inside an ongoing professional cycle.
-A readiness plan should therefore support both exam success and the habits of an oncology nurse who keeps official source control, continuing education, and evidence-based practice visible after test day.
+Finally, OCN certification is valid for 4 years.
+Passing is the immediate goal, but it also places the nurse in an ongoing professional cycle.
+ONCC offers renewal by the ONCC Individual Learning Needs Assessment (ILNA) points pathway or by re-examination, so a readiness plan should set up habits — source control, continuing education, evidence-based practice — that carry the nurse from exam day through the next renewal.

 Test Your Knowledge